celikaylin/docker-quick-guide/external-data-storages.md

 ⚡️ When you change your code, you can see the changes instantly without rebuild the image.

+⚡️ Do not use it in the production.

 #### 🚀 Typical use-case
 You want to provide latest data to the container without rebuilding image.